This is the multi-page printable view of this section. Click here to print.

 - Run Remote Desktop Connection in the Windows environment of the PC you want to connect to the Bastion host, enter the NAT IP of the Bastion Host, and click the Connect button.

 - When the remote desktop connection is successful, the User Credential Input Window opens.
 Enter the ID and Password confirmed in 2-3.
-Check Bastion host access ID and PW and click the Confirm button.
+Check Bastion host connection ID and PW and click the Confirm button.

 5-2.
 Install DB connection client program (Another Redis Desktop Manager) on the Bastion host